HiPERCAM/hipercam/docs/phaseII.rst

    These are not small effects, and you need to think about them for all CCDs.
 CCD 1 (the u-band) is almost always the most sensitive of all to readout noise issues. "nskip" is your friend then.
+If possible try to find the sweet spot between being well above the readout noise, but not in danger of saturation.
+Peak counts (factoring in any nskips) from 1000 to 15000 are what you might want to aim for, although they won't always be possible.

 Beyond drift mode